 Here we have a stripped-down card-based version of the popular tabletop role-playing game Pathfinder, and it feels perfectly suited to mobile.
 Pick your team, kit them out, and embark on a series of combat-filled quests.

 You guessed it - in our Pathfinder Adventures review, we'll talk about all of these key elements that make it such a successful tabletop RPG.Download Pathfinder Adventures

 This port of a 2016 physical board game is a classy slice of interactive sci-fi, as players co-operate to make Mars habitable.
 As you skip along its hex-shaped board, though, you must also vie for corporate supremacy.

 This wonderful abstract strategy has you taking turns with your rival to place the blocks in an ever-expanding tower.
-It's got that 'easy to learn, tough to master' thing going on, as well as a surprisingly involved single player campaign.
+It's got that 'easy to learn, tough to master' thing going on and a surprisingly involved single-player campaign.

 This conversion of a highly regarded cooperative board game sees you taking on the role of an elemental god and strategically defending your island home from colonial invaders.

 It's got every element that you need in a simple but colourful rendition and the simple yet goal-oriented gameplay keeps it true to the original.
 Definitely, Spirit Island feels natural on mobile.Download Spirit Island

 You know this Agricola, we know this Agricola, and every seasoned board game enthusiast knows Agricola.
 Suitably enough for a title that concerns itself with running a farm, Agricola takes a fair amount of graft before you'll reap its rewards.
 But this engaging and beautifully presented title is well worth the effort.